-Our reopening plan balances student and staff safety and wellness, the social-emotional and academic needs of the children, and our best effort at providing our full program and philosophy within the constraints of the CDPH and Santa Clara County public health guidelines.
+Our reopening plan balances student and staff safety and wellness, the social-emotional and academic needs of the children, and our best effort at providing our full program and philosophy within the constraints of the guidelines from the state and county public health guidelines.
 We agree with the American Academy of Pediatrics that "all policy considerations for the coming school year should start with a goal of having students physically present in school."

-- Depending on the grade level, students on campus will be arranged in stable cohorts or socially-distanced small groups limiting cross-grade interactions to further reduce the risk of spreading the virus
+- Depending on the grade level, students on campus are arranged in stable cohorts or socially-distanced small groups limiting cross-grade interactions to minimize risk of spreading the virus

-- As of this writing, in-person gatherings of large groups are temporarily suspended; per the County's guidelines, field trips that do not mix student cohorts may be allowed; fall overnight field trips will be rescheduled for later in the school year, if possible
+- As of this writing, in-person gatherings of large groups are still temporarily suspended; per the guidelines, field trips that do not mix student cohorts may be allowed.
+Fall overnight field trips have been rescheduled for later in the school year, if possible

-- With schedule adjustments, our popular elementary enrichment classes and the middle school elective program will continue on a limited basis for on-campus and Simulcast learners
+- With schedule adjustments, our popular elementary enrichment classes and the middle school elective program continue on a limited basis for all students

 CAMPUS HEALTH & SAFETY

 In order to open our campus for in-person learning, the following action steps have been completed or are in progress:

 - Parents and visitors will not be allowed on campus except for essential purposes; parents will not be allowed in classrooms

 - Masks will be required for all adults on campus at all times; per CDPH guidelines, masks are required for children in 3rd grade and up and masks are strongly encouraged for younger grades to help protect the safety of the children and teachers

 - Students and staff will be required to wash hands frequently and use sanitizer